Who is Puget Sound Collections?

 It’s best to avoid speaking to a third-party collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with Puget Sound Collections is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Puget Sound Collections on behalf of their clients.
+They help remove millions of negative items every year from companies like Puget Sound Collections on behalf of their clients.